Wine Essentials

 Red wine being poured at Le Pavillon in New York City

 If you like to taste different wines or pair different courses with different wines at home, you need a Coravin.
-The Coravin is the ultimate way to preserve wine.
+The Coravin wine preservation system is the ultimate way to preserve wine.
 By using a Coravin, you never actually open the bottle and remove the cork.
 Instead, a delicate needle pierces the cork.
-After you press the button, Coravin draws out the wine and replaces it with a neutral gas.
-You simply remove the Coravin and the cork seals itself up again.
-I interviewed Greg Lambrecht, the founder of Coravin, who told me that he has done countless trials with the world’s top wine tasters and winemakers.
-No one could reliably tell which wine had been opened years before with Coravin and which wine was freshly opened.
-You can consider it the ultimate at-home wine program.
+After you press the button, the Coravin draws out the wine and replaces it with a neutral gas.
+There’s no exposure to oxygen.
+Remove the Coravin, and the cork seals itself up again.

 How to Store Opened Champagne and Sparkling Wine

-Sparkling wine is more difficult to store once it’s opened, but there are ways to extend its life.
-Buy a high-quality sparkling wine saver.
-I have a fantastic one from Dom Pérignon and also recommend Le Creuset’s Champagne Stopper.
+If you don’t drink Champagne regularly, buy a high-quality sparkling wine saver.
+I have a fantastic one from Dom Pérignon and also recommend Le Creuset’s Champagne Crown Sealer.
 If you’re in a pinch, you can cover the top of the bottle with plastic wrap and secure it tightly with a rubber band.
-(It seriously works for a day or two).
+(It actually works for a day or two.)
 Most importantly, do not open and close the Champagne stopper frequently.
-Every time you do, you’ll get rid of some of the fizz, and there’s truly nothing worse than flat Champagne.
-I once forgot about a bottle of Champagne in my fridge for nearly a week, and it was still bubbly after all that time.
+Every time you do, you’ll lose some of the fizz, and there’s truly nothing worse than flat Champagne.
+If you don’t keep opening it, it will last longer.
+I once forgot about a bottle of Champagne in my fridge for nearly a week that I’d stored with a regular stopper, and it was still bubbly after all that time.